 Ligaments Of The Foot

-The quick answer is they make our foot stable enough to support our bodies.
+The quick answer is they make our feet stable enough to support our bodies.
 The foot is responsible for supporting the weight of our body, allowing us to walk, run, and move easily with speed and accuracy.
 The foot anatomy includes bones, joints, muscles, tendons, and ligaments.

 Ligaments are soft tissue made of collagen and attach bone to bone.
-On the lateral or outside of the ankle there are three major ligaments that run from the lateral malleolus of the fibula.
-Two of these, the anterior talofibular ligament, and the posterior talofibular ligament attach to the talus.
+On the lateral or outside of the ankle, three major ligaments run from the lateral malleolus of the fibula.
+Two of these, the anterior talofibular ligament and the posterior talofibular ligament, attach to the talus.

 Ligaments Stabilizing the Ankle Joint